 Impacts of Populism on Subsequent Events

-While antifusion Populists were certainly correct in their prediction that fusion would destroy the identity of the party, it was by no means the end of their philosophies.
+Antifusion Populists were certainly correct in their prediction that fusion would destroy the identity of the party.
+However, it was by no means the end of their philosophies.
 The Populist movement gradually morphed into the subsequent Progressive movement.
 Progressive candidates, regardless of their party affiliation, tended to support anti-trust legislation, federal regulation of private industry, and federal support for the farmer and the laborer.

 During his presidency, Theodore Roosevelt, while highly critical of the People’s Party, became an outspoken advocate of the Populist-friendly policy of trust-busting.
 Direct election of United States senators became a reality in 1912.
 The general notion that farmers and laborers should receive federal assistance during times of economic disaster became a concrete fact with Franklin D. Roosevelt’s New Deal.

 Thus, while the People’s Party did not achieve most of its ambitions itself, the movement marked the end of the Gilded Age and ushered in a new phase of federal government.

 More on the Legislative War, along with several artifacts on display at the Kansas Museum of History.